Mount Feathertop: Accidents

-Victorian government minister Tim Holding disappeared at the mountain on 31 August 2009 when he failed to return from his solo hiking journey.
+Victorian government minister Tim Holding disappeared on the mountain on 31 August 2009 when he failed to return from his solo hiking journey.

 Sixty searchers were deployed in the field by Monday evening, 31 August 2009, including Victorian Police Search and Rescue, Mount Hotham Ski Patrol, Bush Search and Rescue and the State Emergency Service.
 He was found during the morning on Tuesday 1 September, one day after searchers were deployed on Monday.
-Uninjured, he reported that he had lost his footing on an icy slope, and slid down into a gully.
-Disoriented, and with poor visibility, he waited for rescue, using a reflective space blanket to attract attention.
+Uninjured, he reported that he had lost his footing on an icy slope and slid down into a gully.
+Disoriented and with poor visibility, he waited for rescue, using a reflective space blanket to attract attention.

 Graeme Nelson, a 56-year-old doctor from Eden in south-eastern New South Wales, a longtime regular visitor of the mountain, died on 24 August 2011 while skiing with friends in Avalanche Gully on Mount Feathertop.
 Nelson is believed to have slipped in icy conditions and fell 700 metres down an icy slope, dying before his skiing companions could climb down to reach him.

 Tom Kneen, cousin of Peter Kneen who designed the MUMC Hut, died in August 1985 when he and three companions strayed onto the snow cornice in a whiteout near the summit.

 Steven Galland died on Feathertop in 1983 when he fell whilst digging a snow cave on an MUMC trip.

-James Flitcroft was a European traveller who decided to climb mount Feathertop in September 1996 but died from dehydration, having forgotten to pack some water.
+James Flitcroft was a European traveller who decided to climb Mount Feathertop in September 1996 but died from dehydration, having forgotten to pack some water.

 South of the summit pyramid at the start of the Razorback there is a hill with a small cairn and a plaque in remembrance of Molly Hill, who may have been the first skier to die in Victoria.
 Mary (Molly) Ann Hill was with a group from the Ski Club of Victoria that was stuck at the Feathertop Bungalow during six days of poor weather.
 On Friday 2 September 1932 a group of six set out for Hotham Heights.
 After they climbed to the Razorback, Hill slipped on a steep patch of ice and slid over 60 metres down a steep slope before hitting a tree.
 A rescue party was quickly organised and she was stretchered to Harrietville from where she was driven to hospital in Bright.
 Hill died of head injuries later that night and was buried in the Cheltenham Pioneer Cemetery.